China Curbs Rare Earth Exports to Japanese Companies after Dual-Use Ban, WSJ Reports

 “Civilian users will not be affected,” He Yadong, a commerce ministry spokesperson, told reporters.

-On Tuesday, China announced a broad ban on the export to Japan of so-called dual-use goods with potential military applications.
+China’s broad ban on the export to Japan of so-called dual-use goods with potential military applications was announced on Tuesday.

+The Chinese foreign ministry defended the ban as legitimate, reasonable and lawful.

+“China’s commitment to maintaining the stability and security of global industrial and supply chains remains unchanged,” the ministry said in response to a Reuters request for comment.

 The Wall Street Journal reported that since Tuesday, China began restricting exports to Japanese companies of “heavy” rare earths, as well as the powerful magnets containing them, citing two exporters in China.

-The Journal cited another unnamed person familiar with Chinese government decisions as saying the review of applications for export licenses across Japanese industry has been halted and doesn’t only target Japanese defense companies.
+The Journal cited another unnamed person familiar with Chinese government decisions as saying the review of applications for export licenses across Japanese industry has been halted and does not only target Japanese defense companies.

 Dual-use items are goods, software or technologies that have both civilian and military applications.
 They include certain rare earth magnets that power motors in car parts such as side mirrors, speakers and oil pumps.

-Reuters could not immediately confirm the report.
-China’s commerce ministry and foreign ministry did not immediately respond to Reuters requests for comment on the Journal report.
+Reuters could not immediately confirm the Wall Street Journal report.
+China’s commerce ministry did not immediately respond to Reuters requests for comment on the Journal report.

 Ties between Beijing and Tokyo have deteriorated since Japanese Prime Minister Sanae Takaichi said in November that a Chinese attack on Taiwan threatening Japan’s survival could trigger a military response, a remark that Beijing said was “provocative.”